Emma Brownlie

-Emma Brownlie (born 4 September 1993) is a Scottish footballer who plays as a defender for Heart of Midlothian in the Scottish Women's Premier League.
+Emma Brownlie (born 4 September 1993) is a Scottish footballer who plays as a defender for Glasgow City in the Scottish Women's Premier League.
 She has represented Scotland on the Scotland under-19 national team.

+She has previously played for Heart of Midlothian, Rangers, Everton, Hibernian and Celtic.

 Club career

 Brownlie started her career with Hibernian before moving to Celtic in 2013 then rejoining Hibs in January 2015.

-In January 2019, Brownlie signed with FA WSL side Everton L.F.C., reuniting her with former Hiberian manager, Willie Kirk.
+In January 2019, Brownlie signed with FA WSL side Everton L.F.C., reuniting her with former Hibernian manager, Willie Kirk.
 She made her debut for the Blues against Chelsea in the FA Women's Cup.

 In September 2019, Brownlie joined Rangers.
-She joined Hearts Women in 2022.

-Brownlie was named SWPL player of the month for January 2023.
+In 2022, Brownlie joined Hearts on a one-year contract until the end of the 2022/23 season.
+She was named SWPL player of the month for January 2023.
+In June 2023, Brownlie signed a two-year contract extension with Hearts, committing to the club until 2025.

 International career

 Brownlie has been called up and played for the Scotland under-19 national team.
 Her stints with the under-19s both participated in qualification to the 2011 and 2012 UEFA Women's Under-19 Championship.